gingerhome/gingee/docs/ai-context/ai-context.md

 -   **`uuid`**: Provides functions to generate and validate UUIDs (Universally Unique Identifiers).
 -   **`zip`**: Provides functions to zip and unzip files and directories securely.

--   **`platform`**: Provides special GingerJS platform level functions.
-To be used by only platform-level apps which are configured at server level (in ginger.json) as 'privileged apps'
+-   **`platform`**: Provides special Gingee platform level functions.
+To be used by only platform-level apps which are configured at server level (in gingee.json) as 'privileged apps'

-**IMPORTANT**: All GingerJS modules are required by name (eg. 'fs').
+**IMPORTANT**: All Gingee modules are required by name (eg. 'fs').
 Some of these names intentionally are similar to NodeJS built-in modules for developer familiarity only.
-GingerJS by default locks out access for all NodeJS built-in modules and third party modules with the exception of 'querystring', 'url' and 'mime-types'.
-A whitelist of built-in and third party modules can be configured in ginger.json but it is not recommended to do so to preserve the sandboxed nature of GingerJS apps.
+Gingee by default locks out access for all NodeJS built-in modules and third party modules with the exception of 'querystring', 'url' and 'mime-types'.
+A whitelist of built-in and third party modules can be configured in gingee.json but it is not recommended to do so to preserve the sandboxed nature of Gingee apps.

-## 6. Configuration (`ginger.json`, `app.json`, etc.)
+## 6. Configuration (`gingee.json`, `app.json`, etc.)

-Configuration in GingerJS is declarative and split across several manifest files, each with a clear purpose.
+Configuration in Gingee is declarative and split across several manifest files, each with a clear purpose.
 This separation keeps server-level concerns apart from application-specific ones.

--   **`ginger.json`:** The master file for the entire server instance.
+-   **`gingee.json`:** The master file for the entire server instance.
 It controls global settings like server ports, the central caching provider (Memory or Redis), and logging policies.
 -   **`app.json`:** The manifest for a single application, located in its `box` folder.
 It defines the app's name, database connections, startup scripts, and middleware.
 -   **`pmft.json`:** The security manifest for a distributable application.
 Here, a developer declares the permissions (e.g., `db`, `fs`) the app requires to function.
 The CLI reads this file to get consent from an administrator during installation.
 -   **`routes.json`:** An optional manifest for enabling advanced, dynamic URL routing for an application, perfect for building clean RESTful APIs.